Gabriel Dover

 Gabriel A. Dover (13 December 1937 – 1 April 2018) was a British geneticist, best known for coining the term molecular drive in 1982 to describe a putative third evolutionary force operating distinctly from natural selection and genetic drift.

 Early life and education

 Dover was born in Manchester in 1937.
-Born to a Jewish family, his first degree was in Hebrew and Aramaic (first class) from the University of London in 1960.
-His adolescence included moving to Palestine in 1938–1942, and again for 5 years after the war, when he lived in Israel on a kibbutz.
+Born to a Jewish family, his adolescence included moving to Palestine in 1938–1942, and again for 5 years after the war, when he lived in Israel on a kibbutz.
 Described as "deeply politicised" and discomforted with the plight of the Palestinians he returned to the UK, and pursued a life in academia.
-He moved from a degree in Hebrew to the University of Leeds where he took a first in botany in 1969 followed by a PhD in plant genetics at Cambridge under Sir Ralph Riley.
-He subsequently took up academic positions (Lecturer in genetics at Cambridge, Head of Department at Leicester), supervising many students.

-Dover was awarded a Bachelor of Science degree in botany and genetics from the University of Leeds.
-He was awarded a PhD from the University of Cambridge in 1972 for research on the genetics and function of the meiotic pairing-control systems supervised by Ralph Riley.
+His first degree was in Hebrew and Aramaic (first class) from the University of London in 1960.
+He was then awarded a Bachelor of Science degree in botany and genetics from the University of Leeds.
+In 1972 he received a PhD from the University of Cambridge for research on the genetics and function of the meiotic pairing-control systems, supervised by Ralph Riley.